JackHarley/SportsMatchAdministrator/README.md

 Legal
 --------------------------
 This project is exclusive copyright of Jack P. Harley (jackpharley.com) and all rights are reserved unless otherwise specified in a licensing agreement signed by Jack P. Harley.
+If you are interested in purchasing a license in order to use the software please email me at jackpharley@gmail.com.